 Memberships & Affiliations

-- American Bar Association (Business Law Section - Middle market and Small Business Committee)
+- American Bar Association (Section of Taxation; Business Law Section - Middle Market and Small Business Committee)

 - Tennessee Bar Association (Tax Law Section)

 - West Nashville Sports League, Director

 - Hearing Solutions International, Director